SarthakGagdani/Web-Scrapping-Using-Python-Scrapy/README.md

 {rpositive} can be rpositive or rnegative

 Note: all combinations of tseller / tbuyer, rpositive / rnegative are visited.

-The spider.py file is present in scrapy>spider>.
+The spider.py file is present in scrap/spiders/

 # Data scraped is following: